Toutouwai/SanitizerEasySlugger/README.md

 ### $options argument

-Each of the methods can take an `$options` array as second argument.
+Each of the methods can take an `$options` array as a second argument.
 * `separator` (string): the character that separates the part of the slug.
 Default: `-`
 * `unique` (bool): Determines whether a random suffix is added at the end of the slug.
 Default: `false`